The freemen or burgesses of Bristol have been recorded for hundreds of years

 - by redemption, i.e. by paying a large sum to purchase the privilege.

 The most interesting of these four ways is apprenticeship.
 Since apprenticeship could lead to freedom, it was necessary for the Corporation to keep an accurate record.
 Master and apprentice would come before the mayor and particulars of the apprenticeship indentures would be taken.
-As a result, there exists, paralleling the fine series of Burgess Books, an equally fine series of Apprentice Books from 1532 to the present day, in which are recorded the name of the apprentice, of his father, and of the master, the master's trade or occupation, the length of the term to be served, which was never less than seven years and sometimes as much as ten, and any other special particulars.
+As a result, there exists in parallel to the fine series of Burgess Books, an equally fine series of Apprentice Books from 1532 to the present day.
+Recorded here are the name of the apprentice, of his father, and of the master, the master's trade or occupation, the length of the term to be served, which was never less than seven years and sometimes as much as ten, and any other special particulars.

 These interesting books, infinitely valuable for the study of the commercial and business history of the City, contain the names of many men who played a great part in the life of the City and even further afield.
 For example, in 1626 we find Francis Eaton, who was ship's carpenter on the Mayflower taking an apprentice.
 Many burgesses must have had the right to claim admission in two or more ways, for the sons of freemen would also serve an apprenticeship to their trade.
 It was common for men to take up freedom shortly after completing their apprenticeship.
 No-one could become a burgess until he was twenty-one.